About Amala Massage + Esthetics

 She is passionate about the connection between mind, body + spirit wellness, the specific needs of women in today's world, as well as educating her clients on the importance of self-care, positivity and helping to try and find the root causes of their issues and concerns.
 Her goal is to help guide as many women as possible down a path that leads to living happier, healthier lives with reduced pain and less stress and anxiety!
 She wants to help women look and feel their personal best, both inside and out!

-Crystal, has been blessed to be a mom to 3 handsome, smart, energetic young men, who keep her on her toes at all times!
-When she is not working or momming, she enjoys quiet moments, time with loved ones, music, sports, the great outdoors, the occasional Netflix binge, walking, writing, sewing, Yoga Trapeze, and tending to her plants with her slightly greenish thumb.
+Crystal, has been blessed to be a mom to 3 handsome, smart, energetic young men.
+When she is not working or momming, she enjoys quiet moments, time with loved ones, music, reading, sports, the great outdoors, the occasional Netflix binge, walking, writing poetry, sewing, Yoga Trapeze, and tending to her plants with her slightly greenish thumb.